Defri Juliant: 2020–2021: Liga Dangdut Indonesia and career beginnings

 Seventy participants who passed to the 2020 Liga Dangdut Indonesia Final Concert round were divided into fourteen groups (seven groups of red teams and seven groups of white teams).
 In the Top 70 round, Juliant made his first appearance on the fourteenth day, singing again the song "Keangkuhan" by original artist Wawa Marisa.
 In that round, he advanced to the Top 56 round.
-In the Top 56 round, he performed the song "Kehilangan" by original singer Rhoma Irama.
+In the Top 56 round, he performed the song "Kehilangan" by the original singer Rhoma Irama.
 He advanced to the next round with the highest percentage result.

 After his performance which always gets the highest percentage result in every round, Juliant was eliminated in the Top 18 round when he sang Jamal Abdillah's "Gadis Melayu".
 He has a fandom called Fandef.